-ImageUltimate is the fastest and easiest ASP.NET image resizer which supports both ASP.NET MVC and ASP.NET WebForms web applications/web sites.
+ImageUltimate is the fastest and easiest ASP.NET image resizer which supports both ASP.NET MVC, ASP.NET Core and ASP.NET WebForms web applications/web sites.
 ImageUltimate can also be used with .NET desktop applications as web specific features are separated into Web sub-namespace.

 - Can load and save many image file formats (raster, vector and camera raw).